AI Use Cases/Private Equity

 Is our Finance & Accounting data kept secure during this process?

 Yes.
 The system integrates directly with your existing infrastructure via secure API connections and respects role-based access controls within your finance team.
-We've designed the architecture specifically for PE regulatory requirements: SEC Regulation D compliance, ILPA reporting standards, and AIFMD requirements for European fund managers are built into the data governance layer, not bolted on.
+We've designed the architecture specifically for PE regulatory requirements: SEC examination expectations, ILPA reporting standards, and AIFMD requirements for European fund managers are built into the data governance layer, not bolted on.

 What is the timeframe to deploy AI expense auditing?